DiamondLightSource/synchweb-devel-env/docs/SETUP.md

 Note, the vagrant VM provisioning can sometimes not fully complete successfully - so be careful to check for errors.
 Sometimes these errors only occur on the first run of `vagrant up`, but can still impact the subsequent use of the VM - i.e. a `vagrant provision` is required to force things to fully rerun.

+When running the webpack server to host the frontend client, be careful to ensure that the `env.proxy.target` is set correctly - pointing at the synchweb IP address configured above - including correct protocol (i.e. `http` or `https`).